neoforged/Documentation/docs/resources/reloadlisteners.md

 `SimplePreparableReloadListener<T>` splits its reload into two distinct cycles: `prepare` and `apply`.
 First, `prepare` is called to collect the files and convert them into `T`s.
 Once **all** files have been collected, `apply` is called to do something with them - usually store them for later use.

 For a simple reference implementation of `SimplePreparableReloadListener` that loads from a single file, see `SplashManager`.
-For an implementation for merging JSON files, see `SoundManager#prepare`, `SoundManager#apply` and the related fields in `SoundManager`.
+For an implementation for merging JSON files, see the merging of [`sounds.json`][soundsjson] in `SoundManager#prepare`, `SoundManager#apply` and the related fields in `SoundManager`.

 ### `ContextAwareReloadListener`